retorquere/zotero-better-bibtex/docs/cayw.md

 | `suffix` | for stuff after the citations |
 | `suppress author` | if you only want the year |

-However not all output formats supports these.
+However not all output formats support these.
 Pandoc and scannable cite are the richest ones, supporting all 4.
 MultiMarkdown supports none.
-LaTeX supports all 4, in a way; if you choose `suppress author` for none or all of your references in a pick, you will get the citation as you would normally enter it, such as `\\cite{author1,author2}`, or `\\citeyear{author1,author2}`.
+The `formatted-` formats will ignore these.
+LaTeX supports all 4, in a way:

+* in the `latex` ([natbib]) format: if you choose `suppress author` for none or all of your references in a pick, you will get the citation as you would normally enter it, such as `\cite{author1,author2}`, or `\citeyear{author1,author2}`.
 If you use `locator`, `prefix`, `suffix` in any one of them, or you use `suppress author` for some but not for others, the picker will write them out all separate, like `\cite[p.
-1]{author1}\citeyear{author2}`, as LaTeX doesn't seem to have a good mechanism for combined citations that mix different prefixes/suffixes/locators.
-The `formatted-` formats will ignore these.
+1]{author1}\citeyear{author2}`, as natbib doesn't seem to have a good mechanism for combined citations that mix different prefixes/suffixes/locators.
+* in the [`biblatex`][biblatex] format: `suppress author` is ignored unless the command is one of `\cite`, `\autocite` or `\parencite` AND there is one reference only, in which case the starred variant of the command is returned, which hides the author; for multiple references with `locator`s, `prefix`es or `suffix`es, the `s`-affixed variant of the command is generated

 The `clipboard` option can be used as a workaround for editors that haven't gotten around to integrating this yet.
 If you use this option you will probably want to bind to a hotkey, either system-wide (which is going to be platform-dependent, I know